Lyn Ary Park

 About the Location

-Lyn Ary Park is a 13.5-acre public park located in Anchorage, Alaska.
-The park was acquired in 1962 through purchase and donation, with part of the land dedicated for public use as parkland by Mr. Lyn Ary, a Russian immigrant who homesteaded the area after World War I.
+Set in Anchorage, Alaska, Lyn Ary Park spans a peaceful 13.5 acres of public land.
+The park came to life in 1962 through a mix of purchase and donation, with a portion of the land generously set aside by Mr. Lyn Ary himself - a Russian immigrant who settled in the area after World War I and made it his home.

 All Features & Facilities